 Most psychologists offer therapy to clients in private practice or hospital settings, while others may only conduct scientific research.
 Others may conduct structured assessments, like personality or intelligence tests.

-Training may also vary based on the field they work in.
-Some psychologists, such as industrial/organizational (I/O) psychologists, study human behavior in workplaces and may not study individual mental health at all.
+Training may also vary based on the field the professional works in.
+Some psychologists, such as industrial/organizational (I/O) psychologists, study human behavior in workplaces and may not study individual mental health.

 At a minimum, a doctoral degree is needed for someone to be considered a practicing psychologist.
 Titles can vary by state — in some states, you can call yourself a psychotherapist with a master’s degree, but you need a PhD or a PsyD to be a psychologist.

 Many PhDs with this training can also do research, teach, or do clinical work.
-It’s the same as with medicine — you can enter into research through fellowships, but you can also do a sufficient amount of research in graduate school to qualify for university-level research positions.
+It’s the same as with medical professionals — they can enter into research through fellowships, but they can also do a sufficient amount of research in graduate school to qualify for university-level research positions.

-PsyD specialists can also focus on therapeutic treatment or assessment, but their training tends to focus on how to understand research for treatment applications, while PhD specialists emphasize conducting the research itself.
+PsyD specialists may focus on therapeutic treatment or assessment, but their training tends to center on how to understand research for treatment applications.
+PhD specialists, on the other hand, are more likely to emphasize conducting the research itself.